 - Go directly to edit the control version or any other variant,

-- Overwrite the current content by importing the content from any other page published on your website.
+- Overwrite the current content by importing the content from any other post published on your website.

 How to Define Your Conversion Goals and Actions

 A/B tests are usually performed with some goals in mind, such as “increase subscribers to Newsletter” or “showing interest in your products.”
 The goals are met when the visitor performs certain actions.
 For example, you “increase subscribers to Newsletter” when a visitor completes a certain form on your website.

 Let’s see how to define conversion goals and actions in Nelio A/B Testing in order to track the activity of your visitors.